Email best practices

 Once you have different groups of customers with similar characteristics, interests, or habits, it will be easier to understand each segment and craft messages that resonate well with each one.

-Now that you have your segments, it’s time to put them to use.
-As you start planning your campaign, consider how you can create a message based on these segments.
-Essentially, you want your campaign to match the segment you’re sending it to, so always keep your audience in mind.
+As you start planning your campaign, consider how you can create a message based on these segments and always keep your audience in mind.

 The first step to creating a newsletter is setting up an email template.
 You can use a newsletter template provided by your ESP (ours are pretty cool!) and adapt it as necessary to match your brand image and your needs.